 Feeling stressed?
 Learn to be present!

-Wendy Mason is a Career Coach and Life Coach helping you to solve difficult problems at work
+Wendy Smith is a Career Coach and Life Coach helping you to solve difficult problems at work

 Many of the great religions talk about the value of being able to sit quietly in the present.
 Sometimes this is a prelude to prayer – sometimes sitting in the present is the prayer or at perhaps a step on the way to enlightenment.
 But only recently have we understood the psychological value of being wholly in the present, with or without the religion.